evandrosouza-developer/ps2tomsxUSB/README.md

 3) Tool to create/modify the Database (Translation tables to map from PS/2 Scan Codes to MSX Matrix Codes) in excel, but it has compatible macros to be executed by Libre Office, Open Office and so on.

-4) Tini TTY I/O - tio (Linux app with source files) to communicate with console and easily allowing the user to use it with different keyboard layouts and languages.
+4) Tini TTY I/O - `tio` (Linux app with source files) to communicate with console and easily allowing the user to use it with different keyboard layouts and languages.
 ```
 In case of STM32F103C8T6 (Flash 64K RAM 20K) Blue Pill, you have to aplly STM32F103C6T6 (Flash 32K RAM 10K) without change anything else.

 In case of Black Pill, the base system is STM32F401CCU6 so, to use a more memory one, just follow the same instructions here.

-This firmware powers and has been tested on the following Windows keyboards, with brazilian 275 layout:
+This firmware powers and has been tested on the following Windows PS/2 keyboards, with brazilian 275 layout:
 - Compaq RT235BTWBR;
 - Clone KE11090749;
 - Clone #09100.

-The original code was originally developed based on:
+The inspiring code for the PS/2 module, a PS/2 to USB keyboard adapter, was originally developed based on Cherry G80-3000LSMDE.
-- Cherry G80-3000LSMDE.

 # Why not STM32F103C8T6 Blue Pill?